langgenius/dify/README.md

 ## Community & Support

-We welcome you to contribute to Dify to help make Dify better.
-We welcome contributions in various ways, submitting code, issues, new ideas, or sharing the interesting and useful AI applications you have created based on Dify.
+We welcome you to contribute to Dify to help make Dify better in various ways, submitting code, issues, new ideas, or sharing the interesting and useful AI applications you have created based on Dify.
 At the same time, we also welcome you to share Dify at different events, conferences, and social media.

 - [GitHub Issues](https://github.com/langgenius/dify/issues).
 Best for: bugs and errors you encounter using Dify.AI, see the [Contribution Guide](CONTRIBUTING.md).
 - [Email Support](mailto:hello@dify.ai?subject=[GitHub]Questions%20About%20Dify).
 Best for: questions you have about using Dify.AI.